Lion504/JobAio/documentation/self_assessments/self_assessment_Kumudu.md

 ### 1. Functionality
 - **Does the code meet the requirements?**

   -   Does it implement all specified features you were responsible for?
      Yes

-  It implements all required features.
-The OriginalJob model includes all necessary fields and supports weighted full-text search, while the TranslatedJob model correctly mirrors translatable fields and links back via job_id.
-Both models use a 14-day TTL for automatic cleanup, and duplicates are prevented through unique indexes on (title, company, location) for OriginalJob and (job_id, translation_lang) for TranslatedJob.
+        It includes all required features: OriginalJob has all needed fields with weighted full-text search, TranslatedJob mirrors translatable fields and links via job_id, both use a 14-day TTL, and duplicates are prevented with appropriate unique indexes.

   - Are edge cases handled (e.g., invalid data, duplicates)?
     Partially yes